Plants, the story of life

 The story of life is really one of sharing and reciprocation.
-Ever since the earliest blue-green cyanobacteria such as Essential Spirulina ‘learnt’ 2 billion years ago to harness the sun’s energy, green plants have been generating the energy of life.
+Ever since the earliest blue-green cyanobacteria such as spirulina ‘learnt’ 2 billion years ago to harness the sun’s energy, green plants have been generating the energy of life.
 We have been interacting, communicating and growing with our environment since time began with plants and animals growing up into the incredible life-forms they express today because of this incessant sharing.

 For example, because plants want to further their life they have developed strategies that attract insects, animals or the wind to carry their procreative-pollen far and wide.
 A spectrum of colours, tempting aromas and the reward of some sweet nectar lie in fair exchange for this fertile foray.
 We have all seen bees buzzing from lavender flower to lavender flower collecting nectar and spreading pollen.

 In more protective moods plants have developed compounds that help guard them from damage by a plethora of microbes, such as peppermint developing powerful essential oils that ward of fungal invasions.
 However, the little microbes have an agenda of their own and over time have evolved new challenges to threaten the plant’s defences.
 And so the dance continues; the plant develops new compounds to respond to the microbes’ ever-evolving reproductive intentions and visa versa.

 After the longest waltz in history plants have developed a plethora of these healthful phytochemical compounds empowering them with broad-spectrum protection; for example, you may have heard of essential oils, polyphenols or carotenoids that help to protect and strengthen the plant.
 A low estimate is that most species have 1000 plus compounds!

 Animals and humans have discovered how to use these plants for a wide range of benefits.
 Through this close-knit relationship with plants we have learnt the health-giving properties of 50,000 of the 250,000 flowering plants.